owlbarn/tutorial/book/regression/README.md

   Plot.output h
 ```

 In [@fig:regression:cost] we can see that cost function varies with parameters $\theta_0$ and $\theta_1$ with a bowl-like shape curve surface.
+The minimum point lies at somewhere at the bottom of the "valley".
 It is thus natural to recall the gradient descent we have introduced in the previous chapter, and use it to find the minimal point in this bowl-shape surface.
-(TODO: the figure shows that this dataset is not a very good one for regression problem.)

 ![Visualise the cost function in linear regression problem](images/regression/reg_cost.png "cost"){width=100% #fig:regression:cost}